Friday, August 28, 2020

 When people order prescription glasses online, all they do on the website is punch in their prescription and that alone programmes a computer in America to robotically cut and shape their glasses.
 The result is perfect prescription-glasses posted to them for about $20 and within a few days.
 The entire process is automated - ultimate streamlining.

-By ordering food on a Kiwi-Kai app we can, over time, do the same thing (in part) with food.
+By ordering food on a FOODHUBNZ app we can, over time, do the same thing (in part) with food.
 Your order can directly programme a robotic coffee machine (they exist) or an automated pizza production line, etc. The result is reduced costs, and more detailed and even exact customisation.
 The app will of course retain your personal recipes (that are of course saved in the app).

 Superior management for eateries: